 I am fairly conventional when it comes to grilling fish.
-I love the taste, and wish never to cover it up with a ton of seasoning.
+Love the inherent taste of the fish, and wish never to cover it up with a ton of seasoning.
 Easy enough.
-All you need to if you were to use Salmon in this recipe is olive oil, kosher salt and pepper.
+All you need, if you were to use Salmon in this recipe is olive oil, kosher salt and black pepper.
 Oh, and of course, a dusting of fresh chopped parsley as a garnish.

-If you are local to Charlotte, grab the super fresh salmon, grouper or any of your other favorite fish at The Carolina Meat & Fish Co.
-Not local?
-They will ship to you!
-For this recipe, I would definitely go with Scottish Salmon.
-The fat lines are much thicker, and will make for a much tender and juicy finished dish!
+For this recipe, I would definitely go with Scottish Salmon (Faroe Island).
+The fat lines are much thicker, and will make for a super tender, and juicy finished dish!

 CEDAR PLANK GRILLED FISH 101